velo-dao/velo-games-contracts/contracts/prediction-game/README.md

 The users contract is an additional contract that will keep the players information and will be used to add the XP/ELO to the players.
 For each bet the user makes, the contract will add a certain `exp_per_denom_bet` to the user.
 If the user wins, the contract will add an additional `exp_per_denom_won` for each denom amount won to the user.

-The games will rotate according to the `bet_token_denoms` array in the Instantiation message.
+The games will rotate according to the `denom_tickers` array in the Instantiation message.
 The first round will be played with the first token, the second round with the second token, and so on.
-The `identifier` array will be used to define the identifier for each token for the Pyth Oracle.
-This identifier will be used to identify the token in the oracle.
+The `tickers` are used to fetch the prices from Skip Connect (Oracle) module.

 ## Execution